nkschlos/time-series-imputation/README.md

 # Time-series-imputation
 A script to fill in missing time series points in a way that preserves the characteristics of the noise in the dataset
 ![image](https://user-images.githubusercontent.com/39776793/132546232-6f5c83db-d535-44ee-8dcf-b70481f8d5b8.png)

+# Exe on its way.
+In the meantime, for a user friendly program with a GUI, run  exe/generator.py in python

-# How to use the script
+# How to use the raw python script

 Ensure that fillgaps.py, runFillgaps.py, and the csv or txt file you want to fill are in the same folder.
 Also make sure that the csv or text file is formatted as two (comma delimited) columns, the first being the time of the data collected in MJD, and the second being the data, nominally the clock residual in microseconds.